 \section{A characteristic length scale $\zeta$}

-In Fig. \ref{fig2}, we show the variation of relative yield strain $\Delta \gamma_y$ with the sub-system size $L_s$ for the four different models of amorphous solids.
-The relative yield strain $\Delta \gamma_y$ is defined as the deviation of $\gamma_y$ from the bulk value: $\Delta \gamma_y = \gamma_y (L_s) - \gamma_y (L)$ where $\gamma_y (L)$ is the yield strain for the bulk ($k=0\epsilon/a^2$) and the sub-system respectively. {In Fig.~\ref{fig6}(b), we present $\Delta \gamma_y$ vs.\ $L_s$ for the 2D BMLJ (poorly aged sample; L=320a; N=125K) across a wide range of $k$ values.
+Next we study the variation of relative yield strain $\Delta \gamma_y$ with the sub-system size $L_s$ for all four different models of amorphous solids.
+The relative yield strain $\Delta \gamma_y$ is defined as the deviation of $\gamma_y$ from the bulk value: $\Delta \gamma_y = \gamma_y (L_s) - \gamma_y (L)$ where $\gamma_y (L)$ and $\gamma_y (L_s)$ are the local yield strain for the bulk ($k=0\epsilon/a^2$) and the sub-system respectively. {In Fig.~\ref{fig6}(b), we present $\Delta \gamma_y$ vs.\ $L_s$ for the 2D BMLJ (poorly aged sample; L=320a; N=125K) across a wide range of $k$ values.
 For a nearly unconstrained system ($k=0.1\epsilon/a^2$), the yield strain matches the bulk value, giving $\Delta \gamma_y \approx 0$.
 In the range $8 \epsilon/a^2 < k < 20 \epsilon/a^2$ (where bulk properties remain essentially unchanged - see {\it SI}), $\Delta \gamma_y$ decreases with $L_s$, and the yield strain values remain comparable.
 At $k=100 \epsilon/a^2$, the overall trend is similar, but noticeable deviations appear with bulk behavior showing significant changes.
 The inset of Fig.~\ref{fig6}(b) shows the same data on a lin-log scale, clearly revealing the exponential regime independent of k value.
 Having established the robustness of the exponential decay, we now turn to examining this behavior across four different systems: 2D BMLJ, 3D soft repulsive model, 3D SiO$_2$, and 3D metallic glass.
-In Fig.~\ref{fig2} corresponds to poorly aged samples, and we obtain the average $\Delta \gamma_y$ over multiple initial configurations as well as different system sizes (whenever possible).
-All four systems show $\Delta \gamma_y$ decrease exponentially with an increase in $L_s$, suggesting the existence of a characteristic length scale.
-The exponential fit function $a_0 \exp(-L_s/\zeta)$ is shown as dashed lines.
-Here the fit parameter $a_0$ represents the limiting value of the relative yield strain in the limit of zero sub-system size, and $\zeta$ is the estimated value of the characteristic heterogeneity length scale intrinsic to each model system. { This length scale $\zeta$ defines the minimum size of an amorphous solid region capable of undergoing a local failure within an elastic background, without being affected by other plastic events or boundary conditions}.
+In Fig.~\ref{fig2}, we show the $L_s$ dependence of the average $\Delta \gamma_y$, computed over multiple initial configurations and, where possible, different system sizes.} All four systems show $\Delta \gamma_y$ decrease exponentially with an increase in $L_s$, suggesting the existence of a characteristic length scale $\zeta$.
+The exponential fit function $C \exp(-L_s/\zeta)$ is shown as dashed lines.
+Here the fit parameter $C$ represents the limiting value of the relative yield strain in the limit of zero sub-system size, and $\zeta$ is the estimated value of the characteristic heterogeneity length scale intrinsic to each model system. { This length scale $\zeta$ defines the minimum size of an amorphous solid region capable of undergoing a local failure within an elastic background, without being affected by other plastic events or boundary conditions}.